Business Law I

 - Apply basic legal knowledge to business transactions.

-- Communicate effectively using standard business and legal terminology.
+- Effectively employ standard business and legal terminology.

 Outcome Assessment Strategies